-7.4.
-Implementing counters with labeled trees
+7.3 Implementing counters with labeled trees

-In this section, we simulate counter machines with operations of clear, increment, and compare counters for equality, which can implement a standard Turing machine, albeit with exponential slowdown [13].
+In this section we simulate counter machines with operations of clear, increment, and compare counters for equality, which can implement a standard Turing machine, albeit with exponential slowdown [14].

-Given a tree T whose nodes can be labeled $0, \ldots, k-1$, we represent counter values $0, \ldots, f_k(T) - 1$ by the labelings they index in the order defined above, where f_k is the count of isomorphism classes of labelings defined in Section 7.2.
+Given a tree T whose nodes can be labeled $0, \ldots, k-1$, we represent counter values $0, \ldots, f_k(T)-1$ by the labelings they index in the order defined above.
 Zero corresponds to the all-zeros labeling, so clearing a register can be accomplished with one traversal.
 Two counters whose underlying unlabeled trees are isomorphic can be compared using the isomorphism algorithm.
-The increment operation requires a new algorithm, which appears as Algorithm 4.
+The increment operation requires a new algorithm.